jwheelo1/S22-4820/syllabus.raw.md

 are critical as they show how to use the tool and how to get your grade for these assignments.

-There are 5 Interactive discussions.
-These are required.
-They will be on zoom.
-Choose a time of day to attend.
-They will be held at 3 different times a day - so you only need to attend one of the 3 on that a day.
-Each of the synchronous zoom discussions will be at 9:00am, 3:00pm and 6:00pm on a Monday.
-If you are unable to make one of the times let me know and I will find a time.
-These will be about 45 minutes long.

 There will be  8 assignments.
 The number of points varies.
 Assignment 3 and 4 are a single project broken into 2 parts.
 You have to complete 3 to do 4.